Halliburton-Landmark/gdp/doc/gdp-proto-v4-proposal.md

 These are guiding principles for this proposal.

-* What we have previously called the routing layer is broken up into two sub-layers: a "forwarding" (a.k.a. "switch") layer that shovels PDUs from a source to a destination as quickly as possible, and a "routing" layer that deals with advertisements, DHT lookup, etc.
+* What we have previously called the routing layer is broken up into three sub-layers: a "forwarding" (a.k.a. "switch") layer that shovels PDUs from a source to a destination as quickly as possible, a "routing" layer that deals with advertisements, DHT lookup, etc., and an "ingress/egress layer" that deals with communications between GDP Principals (notably clients and log servers) and the rest of the routing/switching infrastructure.

-* Forwarders only look at the PDU header.
-Forwarders should need a minimum amount of information.
-Generally speaking, this means the source and destination of the PDU, Time to Live (TTL), PDU size, and fragmentation and sequencing information.
-If the switching layer does not have enough information to fully process the PDU, it can invoke the routing layer.

-* Ideally the TTL would not be in a higher-level encoding of the header, since that is the only field that forwarders need to change.
-It should certainly _not_ be included in any signature.

-* The routing layer has a distinguished address.
-Advertisements are sent using this address as the destination.
+* This description defines only the PDU used for the ingress/egress layer.
+Other details such as Time to Live (TTL), fragmentation, and sequencing are not discussed.

 * "End to end" PDU contents should be in some language-agnostic format (such as Protocol Buffers or Cap'n Proto).

 * End-to-end PDU contents should be opaque to the switching layer; in particular, it should be possible for it to be encrypted.

-* One option in this proposal includes a format amenable to transport over limited size, unreliable, datagram-based (L3) transport protocols (UDP or raw IP), and hence needs to have the information necessary for PDU fragmentation/reassembly, packet retransmission, out of order delivery, and all that standard low-level stuff.
-  This need not be an "all-or-nothing" decision: for example, one possible transport would be RUDP, which includes retransmissions and acknowledgements, flow control, and guaranteed ordering, but not fragmentation/reassembly.

 * Implementation of some operations (e.g., delivery of subscribed data) should play well with multicast.